toby676/CV/README.md

 |[CodeFish](https://github.com/toby676/GlobalCodeNetwork) | Final project at Makers Academy.
 A website to help people learn code with live chat and a collaborative code window.
 A link to our video for the presentation can be found [here](https://vimeo.com/178160019) | Frontend: Javascript, Backend: Node.JS, MongoDB | Mocha, Chai, Zombie |
 | [SocialCode](https://github.com/toby676/social-code) | A web-based application designed to enable developers to find places in London to program with other developers | Ruby, Rails, Javascript | Rspec, Capybara
 | [MakersBnB](https://github.com/toby676/makers-bnb) | | Rails | Rspec, Capybara |

+## What my final project team said about me

+- Thrives when things aren't easy, it spurs the team on when overcoming challenges
+- Pulls up the group and makes the group feel like we can get through this
+- Good at working with many different personalities
+- Positive energy in a group and a good sense of humour
+- Focused and persistent with testing
+- The ability to explain clearly how things are working

 ## Education